XLIVE99/AutoGrid/README.md

   - Full 3x3: Checks every corner for fit the perfect tile for that place (Same as tilemap).
   - Minimal 3x3: Checks the corners three by three (Same as tilemap).
 - Autotile Axis: Limits the autotile check axis.
+- Autotile Scan Axis: Scans surrounding to apply autotile (If you are working on 3D environment then leave this as "Y axis".
+If you are working on 2D environment then select which axis is facing the tiles)
 - Edit Mode: Enables the bitmap edit button.
 - Performance Mode: If enabled only checks for new tiles, do not check for repainted tiles (If map is too big, enabling this might increase the performance).
 - Reload Autotile Info: Reloads the bitmasks value.
 (Will shown if Edit mode is enabled)